An all-natural combination of herbs, minerals, amino acids, and vitamins in a smooth blend of fruit extracts and Raw Organic Apple Cider Vinegar.

 Holding off on surgery.

 It's worked great.
 I 1st bought gallbladder complete over a year and a half ago (was very strict for the 1st month).
 My dose gradually moved down to once a day or every other day.
 I noticed a difference if I stayed off of it longer and problems started to return.
 Now I make sure I always have it (customer service has always been great and shipping is fast for me too).
 I'm due for another ultrasound to check my gallbladder.
 The last time they noticed a reduction of sludge and debris and only a few small stones left to dissolve.
 I'm hoping this time they are all gone!
 It's so worth the try to help with discomfort and avoid surgery if it's not critical.
 Good Luck!*

 Gallstones represent a polygenic disorder that affects more than 30,000,000 Americans.
 This very high number pushes many people to look for ways to dissolve gallstones and results in more than 750,000 surgeries in the United States annually.

 Why Do People Get Gallstones:

 Risk factors include age, gender, race, parity, obesity, and diabetes.
 A family history of gallstones also has been identified as a risk factor suggesting that genetics play a role in gallstone formation.
 However, the role of genetics in the pathogenesis of gallstone formation has not been determined.

-Approximately three-fourths of the patients with gallstones in the United States have stones that are composed primarily of cholesterol.
+Approximately three-fourths of the patients with gallstones or gallbladder sludge in the United States have stones that are composed primarily of cholesterol.
 The pathogenesis of cholesterol gallstones is known to be multifactorial, with the key factors including: 1) cholesterol supersaturated bile; 2) nucleation and growth of cholesterol monohydrate crystals; and 3) altered biliary motility.